Securing A Compromised M365 Account

 Step 1 — Reset the password

-1. Admin Centre (admin.microsoft.com) → Active Users → select user → Reset Password
+1. Admin Center (admin.microsoft.com) → Active Users → select user → Reset Password

 2. Use a strong, unique password of at least 16 characters — don't reuse any previous password